Juarpla/leads-directory/README.md

 ## Installation

-To get started with Contacts Store, follow these steps:
+To get started with Leads Directory, follow these steps:

 1. Clone the repository:
     ```bash